Prototype-Fund-Hardware/LibreWater/README.md

 # Acraea-Prototype

-a Small Scale Desalination and Water Purification Prototype that is powered by electric heating for scientific purpose and prototyping ahead according to the Libre Water Mission: <br>
+a Small Scale Solar Desalination and Water Purification Prototype.
+Is powered by electric heating for scientific purpose and prototyping ahead according to the Libre Water Mission: <br>
 "Providing Free and Open Source Hardware Designs for Solar-thermal Desalination that can be manufactured and innovated locally in Makerspaces across the world"

 ## License
-Hardware is licensed under a CERN-OHL-S
+Hardware is licensed under a [CERN-OHL-S v2 license](https://ohwr.org/cern_ohl_s_v2.txt)

-Documentation is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License. <br />
+Documentation is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/) <br />
 This applies to all design files (CAD, BOM, etc.)

 ## Disclaimer